-In every major release we aim to implement highly requested features, but it is not the only determining factor.
+In every major server release we aim to implement highly requested features, but it isn't the only determining factor.
 Other factors include:

 - Customer contact: We get the chance to meet customers and hear their successes and challenges at Atlassian Summit, Atlassian Unite, developer conferences, and road shows.

 - Customer interviews: All product managers at Atlassian do customer interviews.
 Our interviews are not simply to capture a list of features, but to understand our customers' goals and plans.

 - Community forums: There are large volumes of posts on the Atlassian Community, of votes and comments on jira.atlassian.com, and of conversations on community forums like groups on LinkedIn.

 - Customer Support: Our support team provides clear insights into the issues that are challenging for customers, and which are generating the most calls to support

 - Atlassian Experts: Our Experts provide insights into real-world customer deployments, especially for customers at scale.

 - Evaluator Feedback: When someone new tries our products, we want to know what they liked and disliked and often reach out to them for more detail.

 - In-product feedback: The Jira Issue Collectors that we embed our products for evaluators and our Early Access Program give us a constant pulse on how users are experiencing our product.